Samuel DeWitt Proctor: Early life

 Samuel DeWitt Proctor was born in Norfolk, Virginia on July 13, 1921.
-Unusual for an African American born in this era, Proctor's grandparents on both sides had received education at the university level: his paternal grandmother had attended Hampton Institute, and both of his maternal grandparents had attended Norfolk Mission College,the forerunner of Booker T Washington High School in Norfolk, Virginia.
-His parents, Herbert Proctor and Velma Hughes met while they were both students at Norfolk Mission College, the only High School for Blacks at the time in Norfolk, Virginia.
+Unusual for an African American born in this era, Proctor's grandparents on both sides had received education at the university level: his paternal grandmother had attended Hampton Institute, and both of his maternal grandparents had attended Norfolk Mission College, the forerunner of Booker T Washington High School in Norfolk, Virginia.
+His parents, Herbert Proctor and Velma Hughes met while they were both students at Norfolk Mission College, the only high school for blacks at the time in Norfolk, Virginia.
 Proctor was raised as a Baptist and as a child attended the congregation that had been founded by his great-grandfather, Zechariah Hughes.
-Herbert Proctor worked at the Norfolk Naval Shipyard, there in Portsmouth, Virginia.
+Herbert Proctor worked at the Norfolk Naval Shipyard, in Portsmouth, Virginia.

 Proctor graduated from Booker T Washington high school in Norfolk, Virginia Class of 1937 and enrolled at Virginia State College, having won a music scholarship to attend.
 During his time at Virginia State College, he played saxophone in a jazz band, along with famed jazz pianist Billy Taylor where they both pledged Kappa Alpha Psi fraternity.
 In 1939, he left Virginia State College without taking a degree and enrolled in the U.S. Naval Apprentice School to receive training to become a shipfitter.
-He abandoned that line of study after only a year, and in 1940 matriculated at Virginia Union University.
+He abandoned that line of study after a year, and in 1940 matriculated at Virginia Union University.
 He married his classmate Bessie Tate while he was a student at Virginia Union University in Richmond, Virginia.
 He graduated with a bachelor's degree in 1942.

 He studied at the University of Pennsylvania for one year before enrolling as the only black student at Crozer Theological Seminary in Upland, Pennsylvania in order to pursue a career in the Christian ministry.
 Proctor's professors at Crozer had been highly influenced by higher criticism, and learning from them caused Proctor to question the literal truth of the Bible, leading him to question his faith.

 While studying at Crozer, Proctor worshiped at the Calvary Baptist Church and became known as one of the "Sons of Calvary" along with Martin Luther King Jr. and William Augustus Jones Jr., all who went on to be well known preachers in the black church.
 Proctor received a Bachelor of Divinity degree from Crozer in 1945.
 He enrolled at the Boston University School of Theology and received a doctorate degree there in 1950.